ShareKM/KMAP-M/README.md

 ## MATLAB Path

 Before using this toolbox, ensure that all the files are available in your MATLAB path.
-This can be done by running the path setup file `setup.m` in KMAP-M.
+This can be done by running the path setup file `setup.m` under the main directory of KMAP-M.

 ## Ongoing Effort